jolie/jolie-mosquitto/README.md

 ## Example

-To be able to use the connector correctly, be sure to add both the file _JolieMosquittoConnector.jar_ and _org.eclipse.paho.client.mqttv3-1.2.5.jar_ to your project folder.
+To be able to use the connector correctly, be sure to add both the file _mosquitto.jap_ and _org.eclipse.paho.client.mqttv3-1.2.5.jar_ to your project folder.
-- ```JolieMosquittoConnector.jar``` contains both the connector and the interfaces necessary for the Jolie service to communicate with the Mosquitto broker.
+- ```mosquitto.jap``` contains both the connector and the interfaces necessary for the Jolie service to communicate with the Mosquitto broker.
 - ```org.eclipse.paho.client.mqttv3-1.2.5.jar``` is the dependency on the Paho library that JavaService uses to create the publisher and subscriber.

 ### CLIENT - SERVER :